The Augments: Production

-The episode reunites Brent Spiner and LeVar Burton, two former Star Trek: The Next Generation alumni.
-Spiner previously played the role of the android Data on the show while Burton played chief engineer Geordi La Forge.
-Spiner appeared in all previous installments of the three-story arc, while Burton only directed "The Augments".
-Burton previously directed three episodes of Enterprise in the third season.
-To celebrate their collaboration as well as acknowledge the crew members who had remained with the franchise since their former series, Burton bought lunch on the final day of shooting for everyone on the set.
+The episode reunites Brent Spiner and LeVar Burton, two Star Trek: The Next Generation alumni.
+Spiner played the role of the android Data and Burton played chief engineer Geordi La Forge.
+Spiner appeared in all instalments of the three-story arc, while Burton only directed "The Augments".
+Burton directed three episodes of Enterprise in the third season.
+To celebrate their collaboration, as well as acknowledge the crew members who had remained with the franchise since their series, Burton bought lunch on the final day of shooting for everyone on the set.
 The episode was written by Mike Sussman, his second of the season after "Home".

 Shooting began on September 2 and lasted for seven days, with the production taking time off for Labor Day.
 The majority of the sets on the episode were created for "Borderland" or "Cold Station 12".
 The scene depicting a Klingon escape pod required the construction of a new set.
 Spiner, as well as several other guest stars, resumed their roles from earlier in the story arc, including Alec Newman as Malik, Richard Riehle as Doctor Jeremy Lucas, Abby Brammell as Persis and Adam Grimes as Lokesh.
 Joining them was Mark Rolston as the Klingon Captain Magh; Rolston previously appeared in The Next Generation as Walter Pierce in the episode "Eye of the Beholder", and also played Kuroda in the Enterprise episode "Canamar".